 My Therapy Practice Specialties

-My fees: I am currently working with OPEN PATHS PSYCHOTHERAPY COLLECTIVE, which provides sliding scale fees.
+My fees: My fee for individual, 50 min session is $125.
+If you are struggling financially due to the Covid-19 pandemic, you can also work with me through the OPEN PATHS PSYCHOTHERAPY COLLECTIVE, which provides sliding scale fees.
 Go to their website at: www.openpathpsychotherapycollective.org for more info.

 Due to the cover-19, therapy sessions are being held via telephone and/or video conferencing.
 Confidential remains my

 I bring a wealth of life experiences both professionally and personally to the work I do with clients.
 I provide a safe and warm approach to therapy using a combination of Cognitive Behavioral Therapy, Solution Focused Therapy and Mind Body approaches.

 Whether we use traditional "talk" therapy and/or integrate creative expression, personal therapy can be an adventure rather than a drain.
 Knowing oneself is an amazing gift to give to yourself.
 A therapy begins when we first connect over the phone.
 I will ask you a few basic questions about why you are seeking therapy at this time in your life and what your goals are for therapy.
 I will explain to you briefly how I work, my fee and the location of my office.
 If we decide to work together, we will set an appointment date and time.
 I will email you my intake form and questionnaire for you to fill in and bring to the first session.
 On the scheduled date, we will meet.
 I try to make clients feel comfortable to talk about what is going on in your life.
 I don't "fix" clients; I help guide and support you.